b-ouinten/madeinvote_tech_test/README.md

 ### Description
-This program allows you to calculate a greatest binary gap of a strictly positif integer.
-Two approaches was implimented :
+This program allows you to calculate the greatest binary gap of a strictly positif integer.
+It is developed using the OOP paradigm.
+To calculate the greatest binary gap two approaches was implimented :
 1. by doing a little algorithmic logic.
 2. by using only ruby library methods.